jsramosVT/bel-mkdocs/docs/Molecular Dynamics/MD Analysis/PCA.md

 Note that the `start_index` and `end_index` ask for the index of the first and last *atoms* of the subunit, not residues.
 This is to avoid duplicates with homo-oligomers, which will have the same residue numbers designated across identical subunits.

-To find the index of an atom:
+To find the index of an atom in PyMOL:

  1. Select the first residue of the subunit.
 In the command line, type `index %sele` and hit enter.
 PyMOL will return three lines of text.
 Note the number at the end of the **first** line of the output.
  2. Click off the protein to deselect the residue.